Maye leads Tar Heels past Florida A&M 56-24 in first start - WHIZ News

 Florida A&M arrived with a roster reduced by nearly two dozen players because of unresolved eligibility issues.
 The list of those absent included linebacker Isaiah Land, who led the Football Championship Subdivision in sacks last year.

+“I thought it was my duty to leave this up to our guys,” Jaguars coach Willie Simmons said of Friday’s uncertainty.
+“They initially decided not to play the game, and after some internal discussions, they decided to play the game.
+So we got on the plane with the mindset that we were going to play. … I’m extremely proud of how they came together because most teams would have used excuses and come out here, laid an egg, and (instead we) played a game that I’m very proud of.”

-Maye, a redshirt freshman and younger brother of former Tar Heels basketball standout Luke Maye, completed 29 of 37 passes for 294 yards.
+Maye, a redshirt freshman and younger brother of former Tar Heels basketball standout Luke Maye and son of ex-North Carolina quarterback Mark Maye, completed 29 of 37 passes for 294 yards – some coming in a light rain.

+“He thinks this is what he’s supposed to be doing,” North Carolina coach Mack Brown said.
+“One of the best first games I’ve ever seen.”

 North Carolina running back Omarion Hampton scored on touchdown runs of 2 and 25 yards in his debut.
 He finished with 101 rushing yards on 14 carries.

-Florida A&M quarterback Jeremy Moussa threw for two touchdowns.
+Florida A&M quarterback Jeremy Moussa, a graduate transfer from Vanderbilt, threw for two touchdowns.
 He completed 28 of 38 passes for 279 yards with an interception.

+“He’s no longer a secret,” Simmons said of the arrival of Moussa.

 The Jaguars were within 21-14 until Downs’ 2-yard touchdown catch with 5 seconds left in the first half.